 - The patient then waits for between one and a half and three hours while the medication is taken up by the abnormal, damaged and precancerous cells.
 Shorter medication incubation times are usually spent sitting in a room at the clinic while for longer incubation times the patient may go home and return to the clinic several hours later.

 For at least two days after the procedure the patient must stay completely out of the sun and preferably inside.
 During this time there is marked redness of the skin and in some areas such as around the eyes there can be considerable swelling.
 Hats, scarves and sunglasses must be used if the patient has to go outside.
-The skin then starts to peel on about day three on the face and a few days later on other areas of the body and this continues for several days leaving healthy pink skin underneath.
-Makeup can start to be used at this time-after the skin has peeled.
-The residual pinkness in the skin then settles over the next few days with the whole process running its course over about seven days on the face and ten to fourteen days on other areas of the body.
+The skin then starts to peel on about day three or four on the face and a few days later on other areas of the body and this continues for several days leaving healthy pink skin underneath.
+Makeup and shaving can start after the skin has peeled.
+The residual pinkness in the skin then settles over the next few days to weeks with the whole process running its course over about ten days on the face and fourteen or more days on other areas of the body.

 There can be some pain or discomfort associated with PDT during the illumination process but this can usually be minimised in several ways.
 Firstly cool air is blown on the area while the light is on and a mist of cold water can be sprayed on the area if necessary.
 Secondly local anaesthetic cream can be applied to the skin or local anaesthetic nerve blocks can be used to numb the area and reduce any pain or discomfort while the light is on.
 Panadeine or Nurofen Plus can also be taken about an hour prior to the illumination to make the patient more comfortable.
-There is some residual discomfort for the rest of the first day but this is usually easily controlled with simple analgesics and cold packs.
-Over the following days the skin usually feels a little tight but any discomfort has usually settled.
+There is some residual discomfort for the rest of the first day but this is usually easily controlled with simple analgesics and cold packs/vinegar soaks.
+Over the following days the skin usually feels a little tight and looks unsightly.
+Any further discomfort usually only lasts a day or two.

 Transient pigmentation disturbances can occasionally occur following PDT particularly in olive skinned patients.
 Hyperpigmentation can rarely occur but this usually settles easily with careful sun avoidance and conscientious use of zinc based sunscreen.
 Hypopigmentation or scarring have not been reported in patients treated with PDT for solar keratoses and sun damage.